 It’d be communication, communication, communication.

 Almost to a fault.

 In any professional position nowadays communication skills are highly prized, and this is true as well for au pairs.

-Being open about your expectations, concerns, preferences and challenges will go a long way towards making your au pair year a success.
+Being open about your expectations, concerns, preferences, and challenges will go a long way toward making your au pair year a success.